wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires August 28, 2015               [Page 23]
+Contavalli, et al.     Expires September 22, 2016              [Page 23]

-Internet-Draft        Client Subnet in DNS Queries         February 2015
+Internet-Draft        Client Subnet in DNS Queries            March 2016

    10. The response is interpreted as usual.
 Since the response